 Twenty four bilateral agreements are currently in effect – with the Czech Republic, Romania, Ukraine, Slovenia, Slovakia, Moldova, Bosnia and Herzegovina, Latvia, Lithuania, Bulgaria, Macedonia, Estonia, Germany, Austria, Hungary, Poland, Armenia, Albania, Serbia, Montenegro, Croatia, Georgia, Italy, and Kosovo.

-The Commission is seeking agreements with five other countries: Azerbaijan; Belarus; Greece; the Russian Federation; and Turkey.
+The Commission is seeking agreements with four other countries: Azerbaijan; Greece; the Russian Federation; and Turkey.

 The bilateral agreements on the protection and preservation of certain cultural properties generally pledge the signatory countries to: